drand/drand-docs/blog/2023-10-16-quicknet-is-live.md

 ## Unchained mode

-We’ve introduced the notion of [unchained beacons](https://drand.love/blog/2022/02/21/multi-frequency-support-and-timelock-encryption-capabilities/#unchained-randomness-timed-encryption) last year on the blog already.
+We've introduced the notion of [unchained beacons](/blog/2022-02-21-multi-frequency-support-and-timelock-encryption-capabilities.md#unchained-randomness-timed-encryption) last year on the blog already.
 But in essence, the new drand network brings a host of improvements aimed at enhancing the overall UX for drand users and developers.
 The 'unchained mode' means that new random beacons are entirely independent from previous ones, meaning that you can now perform stateless verification of a beacon, without having to keep a record of past beacons!

 These enhancements are designed to make the drand network more robust, efficient, and user-friendly.
 They help in reducing the computational and storage load of our users, making drand more cost-effective and faster.
 The unchained nature of the beacons also means you can now decide to sample only one every 5 beacons to have a frequency of 15s or one every 20 beacons to have a frequency of 1 minute!
 This significantly improves flexibility and scalability for everyone.